weaveworks/weave-gitops-clusters/docs/connect-leaf-cluster.md

 ## Connect leaf cluster to management cluster
 ### Step 1 - add base config to leaf cluster
-For conveniance and repeatabilty, there is a global [leaf cluster config](../k8s/config/leaf-cluster/) that can be added to the cluster directory for the leaf cluster (ie `k8s/clusters/leaf-01-gke`).
+For convenience and repeatability, there is a global [leaf cluster config](../k8s/config/leaf-cluster/) that can be added to the cluster directory for the leaf cluster (ie `k8s/clusters/leaf-01-gke`).
 The config will look something like this:

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1beta2